rewberl/rewberl.github.io/projects.md

 <br>

 **Demography, Subsistence, Culture, and Genetic Variation of the Chabu Hunter-Gatherers of Southwest Ethiopia**
-<br>Co-PIs: <a href="https://anthro.vancouver.wsu.edu/faculty/hewlett/" target="_blank">Dr. Barry Hewlett</a> and <a href="https://anthro.vancouver.wsu.edu/faculty/bonnie-hewlett/" target="_blank">Dr. Bonnie Hewlett</a>, Washington State University, Vancouver, and <a href="https://uwf.edu/cassh/departments/anthropology-and-archaeology/our-faculty-and-staff/department-of-anthropology/" target="_blank">Dr. Samuel Jilo Dira</a>, University of West Florida
+<br>Co-PIs: <a href="https://anthro.vancouver.wsu.edu/faculty/hewlett/" target="_blank">Barry Hewlett</a> and <a href="https://anthro.vancouver.wsu.edu/faculty/bonnie-hewlett/" target="_blank">Bonnie Hewlett</a>, Washington State University, Vancouver, and <a href="https://uwf.edu/cassh/departments/anthropology-and-archaeology/our-faculty-and-staff/department-of-anthropology/" target="_blank">Samuel Jilo Dira</a>, University of West Florida
-<br>Co-Investigators: <a href="https://anthro.vancouver.wsu.edu/grads/zgarfield/" target="_blank">Zachary Garfield</a>, Washington State University, Vancouver, <a href="https://hennlab.ucdavis.edu/" target="_blank">Dr. Brenna Henn</a>, University of California, Davis, <a href="https://ecoevo.stonybrook.edu/hennlab/people/" target="_blank">Shyamalika Gopalan</a>, Stony Brook University, <a href="https://www-evo.stanford.edu/marc.html" target="_blank">Marc Feldman</a>, Stanford University, and <a href="https://cgat.weebly.com/" target="_blank">Chris Gignoux</a>, University of Colorado
+<br>Co-Investigators: <a href="https://anthro.vancouver.wsu.edu/grads/zgarfield/" target="_blank">Zachary Garfield</a>, Washington State University, Vancouver, <a href="https://hennlab.ucdavis.edu/" target="_blank">Brenna Henn</a>, University of California, Davis, <a href="https://ecoevo.stonybrook.edu/hennlab/people/" target="_blank">Shyamalika Gopalan</a>, Stony Brook University, <a href="https://www-evo.stanford.edu/marc.html" target="_blank">Marc Feldman</a>, Stanford University, and <a href="https://cgat.weebly.com/" target="_blank">Chris Gignoux</a>, University of Colorado

 The Chabu are one of the last remaining hunter-gatherer societies in Africa.
 They are thought to be a linguistic isolate, are ethnographically unknown, and are not recognized as a legitimate ethnic group by the Ethiopian government.
 We are working to understand who the Chabu are and their relationships with other groups across Ethiopia and East Africa, with the aim of preserving their culture, their human rights, and their way of life, which are under threat from encroaching settlers and coffee plantations.

 <br>

 ## Recent Presentations

-<strong><a href="https://docs.google.com/presentation/d/1qairhtd0OvDC2WDiaB9rP2j_nBl1IksoTmjVgHvmdIw/edit?usp=sharing" target="_blank">Tell Me a Story: Comparing the Effects of Prestige and Content Biases on Cultural Transmission</a></strong>
+<strong><a href="https://pathways2019.exordo.com/programme/presentation/337" target="_blank">Social Habitats for Wildlife in the U.S. with an Application to Wolf Reintroduction in Colorado</a></strong>
-<br>October 24, 2018
+<br>September 23, 2019
-<br>Second Meeting of the Cultural Evolution Society, Arizona State University, Tempe, AZ
+<br>Pathways 2019: Human Dimensions of Wildlife Conference, Estes Park, CO

-<strong><a href="https://docs.google.com/presentation/d/1v0It3DyVYsoUA9ll6lO80Yg94gK8MLHOZ-OTZdlfKL4/edit?usp=sharing" target="_blank">Demographic and Cultural History of the Chabu Hunter-Gatherers of Southwestern Ethiopia</a></strong>
+<strong><a href="https://docs.google.com/presentation/d/1v0A65mccly-ln48XBtmsX1bwy24UyIh8lbYycwq5lXU/edit?usp=sharing" target="_blank">Prestige: Concept, Measurement, and the Transmission of Culture</a> (<a href="https://youtu.be/wzCKuocGpR4" target="_blank">Video</a>)</strong>
-<br>October 23, 2018
+<br>May 15, 2019
-<br>Second Meeting of the Cultural Evolution Society, Arizona State University, Tempe, AZ
+<br>Doctoral Defense Public Seminar, Colorado State University, Fort Collins, CO

 <a href="/presentations">Past Presentations</a>